coltenkrauter/umbro-cdk/README.md

 ### DynamoDB Tables
 - **umbro-users** - User accounts with email GSI for authentication
-- **umbro-sessions** - User sessions with session token and user ID GSIs
 - **umbro-service-tokens** - API service tokens with composite key (user_id, token_name)

 All tables use pay-per-request billing and have point-in-time recovery enabled.